 Magnetic resonance imaging (MRI) uses a large magnet, radiofrequencies, and a computer

-detailed pictures of organs and structures within the body.
-It is used to diagnose
+to make detailed pictures of organs and structures within the body.
+It is used to

 MRI machine is a large, tube-shaped machine that creates a strong magnetic field around